How it works – The Science

 iv.
 Fascia and Connective Tissue

 Pathways in the connective tissue may relate to the meridians.
-For example, one study17 used ultrasound to show how an acupuncture needle inserted in to a point on the Shaoyang meridian of the leg caused connective tissue displacement further up that meridian.
-Recent Chinese research18 suggests a strong correlation between intramuscular connective tissue and traditional meridians.
-Pathways in the connective tissue can provide migratory tracks for cells such as mast cells and fibroblasts, for electrolytes, oxygen, carbon dioxideand proteins; influencing the flow in these channels can thus cause significant modification and regulation of numerous physiological functions.
+For example, one study used ultrasound to show how an acupuncture needle inserted in to a point on the Shaoyang meridian of the leg caused connective tissue displacement further up that meridian.
+Recent Chinese research suggests a strong correlation between intramuscular connective tissue and traditional meridians.
+Pathways in the connective tissue can provide migratory tracks for cells such as mast cells and fibroblasts, for electrolytes, oxygen, carbon dioxide and proteins; influencing the flow in these channels can thus cause significant modification and regulation of numerous physiological functions.

 As well as mechanical mechanisms, the insertion of an acupuncture needle affects the flow of interstitial fluid through the fascia, and this in turn stimulates the flow of electric current through the collagen fibres of the connective tissue, regulating cell growth, division and repair.
 This in turn suggests that the flow of Qi is equivalent to a complex array of phenomena including electric currents, movements of cells and mechanical effects on the connective tissue.